The Kullen Peninsula is one of the most beautiful regions of southern Sweden. It lies north of Helsingborg and belongs to Höganäs Municipality.

-Just before the Kullaberg, you will pass the popular golf course: Mölle Golfklubb.
+Just before the Kullaberg, you will pass a popular golf course: the Mölle Golfklubb.
 This golf course is said to have Sweden’s most beautiful views.
-From 16 out of 18 holes, you can see the sea, or so they say.
+From 16 of the 18 holes, you can see the sea, or so they say.

 The Kullaberg is the northwest continuation of the Söderåsen Ridge.
 A little further north in Skåne, there is a similar horst (to which the Bjäre Peninsula and the Hallandsåsen belong) running diagonally through the landscape.
 Thus Skåne’s terrain is not everywhere as flat as in Söderslätt or Österlen, for example.

 Next to the Naturum (visitor information centre of the nature reserve with exhibition) stands the around 100-years-old Kullen Lighthouse, which is worth visiting.
 It is considered Scandinavia’s most powerful light and can be seen from a distance of 50 km.

 From Helsingborg, you can walk along the coast to the Kullaberg.
 From here, the trail continues in easterly direction, passing Arild before reaching Utvälinge.
 This coastal walking trail is called Kullaleden and it is 70 km long.
 It is part of the long Skåneleden Trail (Section SL 5) and was opened in 2013.

 One of Sweden’s most beautiful cafés: Flickorna Lundgren